Lean Six Sigma Green Belt Certificate (Non-Credit)

 Stop Settling for the Business Status Quo

-To learn more about the non-credit Lean Six Sigma Green Belt Certificate and to download a brochure, please fill out the form.
-You can also get in touch with an enrollment representative directly by calling us toll-free at (888) 247-8744.
+To learn more about the non-credit online Lean Six Sigma Green Belt Certificate and to download a brochure, please fill out the form.
+You can also get in touch with an enrollment specialist directly by calling us at (530) 444-6123.

 It is impossible to solve big problems without knowing the big picture.
 That’s why the UC Davis LSS Green Belt course emphasizes end-to-end thinking.
 By understanding how your decisions affect customers and coworkers, you can implement processes that are good for the organization and for the people who support it.